 The EU Labour Force Survey (EU-LFS) is the largest European household sample survey.
-Its main statistical objective is to classify the population of working age (15 years and over) into three mutually exclusive and exhaustive groups: employed persons, unemployed persons (both together make up the so-called ‘labour force’) and economically inactive persons (the population 'outside the labour force'), for example students, pensioners and housewives or –men.
+Its main statistical objective is to classify the population of working age (15 years and over) into three mutually exclusive and exhaustive groups: employed persons, unemployed persons (both together make up the so-called ‘labour force’) and the population outside the labour force, for example students, pensioners and housewives or –men.

 Eurostat currently publishes EU-LFS results for 35 participating countries.
 These countries are the Member States of the European Union, the United Kingdom, three EFTA countries (Iceland, Norway and Switzerland), and four EU candidate countries (Montenegro, North Macedonia, Serbia and Turkey).
-The EU-LFS provides quarterly and annual data; depending on the labour status of the people (employed, unemployed, economically inactive) different variables are collected.
+The EU-LFS provides quarterly and annual data; depending on the labour status of the people (employed, unemployed, outside the labour force) different variables are collected.

 How are data collected?

 Participating countries are responsible for collecting the data.
 They provide to Eurostat data from their national labour force surveys.
 Each quarter, more than 1.7 million interviews for around 100 variables are conducted.
 The EU-LFS data collection is carried out mainly through four modes: personal visits, telephone interviews, web interviews and self-administered questionnaires.
 The majority of participating countries use only computerised questionnaires.

 To ensure that the statistical results are comparable across countries and over time, the EU-LFS:

 - uses common classifications (NACE, ISCO, ISCED, NUTS);

 - records the same set of characteristics in each country.

 Why are labour force data needed?